moltob/pymultigen/README.rst

 Using the Jinja2 integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may want to check out pyecoregen, a code generator from pyecore-based models to Python classes.
+You may want to check out `pyecoregen <https://github.com/pyecore/pyecoregen>`_, a code generator
-It is a concrete Jinja2-based code generator built with pymultigen.
+from `pyecore <https://github.com/pyecore/pyecore>`_-based models to Python classes.
+It is a
+concrete Jinja2-based code generator built with pymultigen.

 Jinja2 is a template-based text generator.
 Writing a file-generator with Jinja therefore involves
 writing a template for each type of output file.
 In pymultigen you will then implement a ``Task``